ieee-vgtc/ieeevis.org/content/destination.md

 #### Taxi and Ride Share

-Taxi and ride shares a generally available at the hotel.
+Taxi and ride shares are generally available at the hotel.

 ### Resort Activities